Uta Francke

-Early life
+Early life and education

 Francke was born in 1942 in a small town just north of Frankfurt, Germany.
 Her father, who had a law degree, fought for Germany in World War II, and her mother was an elementary school teacher.
 Francke's father died from what was assumed as a heart attack at age 46, when she was 12 years old.
-Francke became interested in medicine after high school and eventually graduated from University of Munich in 1967 with a M.D.
-In 1978, Uta Francke got a license to fly a small plane and joined a flying club in New Haven.